vesnaatwork/users-env-api/README.md

 - **Added basic auth**

-In postman choose basic authe and use username and password from the users.json file in the project https://github.com/vesnaatwork/users-env-api/blob/main/users_basic_auth.json
+In postman choose basic auth and use username and password from the users_basic_auth.json file in the project https://github.com/vesnaatwork/users-env-api/blob/main/users_basic_auth.json